 |Location:||University of Maryland School of Dentistry, at 650 W. Baltimore Street, Baltimore, MD 21201|

-Clinic registration fee $950 Due at time of registration (one-time non-refundable fee)
+Clinic registration fee $950 Due at time of registration (non-refundable fee)

 First payment $7,200 Due at time of registration

 Second payment $7,200 Due August 1, 2023

 There is a 5% discount for applicants who choose to pay the course in its entirety:

 $13,680 upfront + the $950 clinic registration fee = $14,630 totalBoth options will appear online at the time of registration.